hm-lang/core/proposals/README.md

 Since masks can be any or none of the options specified, they are created using the `anyOrNoneOf` function.
 Like with `oneOf` enumerations, masks don't need to specify their values; but unlike `oneOf` enumerations, if you do specify them, they must be powers of two.
+Like enums, they have an `isThisValue()` method for a `ThisValue` option, which is true if the mask is exactly equal to `ThisValue` and nothing else.
+You can use `hasThisValue()` to see if it contains `ThisValue`, but may contain other values besides `ThisValue`.

+TODO: should this be `containsThisValue()` to be consistent with containers?

+TODO: is there a way to make this `anyOf` and use 0 as the `Null` value?

 ```
 food := anyOrNoneOf(